HenBarper/holbertonschool-simple_shell/README.md

 ### List of Functions

+These functions make up the main file.
+Helper functions are not included.
 | Function | Description |
 | -------  | ------      |
 |tokenize_string |  tokenizes a string into an array of strings based on the delimiter provided |